-When the process is approved, the concerned municipal/district/khan office of Land Management Urban Planning, Construction and Geography will give one week notice before field data collection.
-When the field data collection related to the private unit of the co-owned building is complete, the officers shall submit the file with all documents to the Capital/Provincial Department of Land Management Urban Planning, Construction and Cadastral for review and decision.
-This will allow information about the unit will be displayed on the site of the property, as well as in the local commune/sangkat hall where the co-owned building is located.
+When the process is approved, the concerned municipal/district/khan office of Land Management Urban Planning, Construction and Geography will give one week's notice before field data collection.
+When the field data collection related to the private unit of the co-owned building is complete, the officers shall submit the file with all documents to the Capital/Provincial Department of Land Management Urban Planning, Construction and Cadastral for review and a decision to be made.
+This will allow information about the unit to be displayed on the site of the property, as well as in the local commune/sangkat hall where the co-owned building is located.